magenable/module-top-bar-notification/README.md

 # About developer

-The extension is developed by Magenable (https://magenable.com.au), eCommerce consultany specializing in Magento based in Melbourne, Australia
+The extension is developed by Magenable (https://magenable.com.au), eCommerce consultancy specializing in Magento based in Melbourne, Australia